Foreign relations of India: Southeast

 India established diplomatic relations after Burma's independence from Great Britain in 1948.
 For many years, Indo-Burmese relations were strong due to cultural links, flourishing commerce, common interests in regional affairs and the presence of a significant Indian community in Burma.
 India provided considerable support when Myanmar struggled with regional insurgencies.
 However, the overthrow of the democratic government by the Military of Burma led to strains in ties.
-Along with much of the world, India condemned the suppression of democracy and Myanmar ordered the expulsion of the Burmese Indian community, increasing its own isolation from the world.
+Along with much of the world, India condemned the suppression of democracy and Myanmar ordered the expulsion of the Burmese Indian community, increasing its isolation from the world.
 Only China maintained close links with Myanmar while India supported the pro-democracy movement.

-However, due to geo-political concerns, India revived its relations and recognised the military junta ruling Myanmar in 1993, overcoming strains over drug trafficking, the suppression of democracy and the rule of the military junta in Myanmar.
+However, due to geopolitical concerns, India revived its relations and recognised the military junta ruling Myanmar in 1993, overcoming strains over drug trafficking, the suppression of democracy and the rule of the military junta in Myanmar.
 Myanmar is situated to the south of the states of Mizoram, Manipur, Nagaland and Arunachal Pradesh in Northeast India. and the proximity of the People's Republic of China gives strategic importance to Indo-Burmese relations.
-The Indo-Burmese border stretches over 1,600 kilometers and some insurgents in North-east India seek refuge in Myanmar.
-Consequently, India has been keen on increasing military co-operation with Myanmar in its counter-insurgency activities.
+The Indo-Burmese border stretches over 1,600 kilometres and some insurgents in North-east India seek refuge in Myanmar.
+Consequently, India has been keen on increasing military cooperation with Myanmar in its counter-insurgency activities.
 In 2001, the Indian Army completed the construction of a major road along its border with Myanmar.
 India has also been building major roads, highways, ports and pipelines within Myanmar in an attempt to increase its strategic influence in the region and also to counter China's growing strides in the Indochina peninsula.
 Indian companies have also sought active participation in oil and natural gas exploration in Myanmar.
 In February 2007, India announced a plan to develop the Sittwe port, which would enable ocean access from Indian Northeastern states like Mizoram, via the Kaladan River.

 India is a major customer of Burmese oil and gas.
-In 2007, Indian exports to Myanmar totaled US$185 million, while its imports from Myanmar were valued at around US$810 million, consisting mostly of oil and gas.
+In 2007, Indian exports to Myanmar totalled US$185 million, while its imports from Myanmar were valued at around US$810 million, consisting mostly of oil and gas.
 India has granted US$100 million credit to fund highway infrastructure projects in Myanmar, while US$57 million has been offered to upgrade Burmese railways.
 A further US$27 million in grants has been pledged for road and rail projects.
 India is one of the few countries that has provided military assistance to the Burmese junta.
 However, there has been increasing pressure on India to cut some of its military supplies to Burma.
-Relations between the two remain close which was evident in the aftermath of Cyclone Nargis, when India was one of the few countries whose relief and rescue aid proposals were accepted by Myanmar's ruling junta.
+Relations between the two remain close which was evident in the aftermath of Cyclone Nargis, when India was one of the few countries whose relief and rescue aid proposals were accepted by Myanmar's junta.

-India maintain embassies in Rangoon and consulate-generals in Mandalay.
+India maintains embassies in Rangoon and consulate generals in Mandalay.